Daniel Prenn: Tennis career

+After arriving in Berlin Prenn first became a member of Tennis-Club Borussia, then switched to Rot-Weiss Tennis Club.

-In 1928 he won the German Open Tennis Championships.
+In 1928 he won the singles title at the International German Tennis Championships, held at Am Rothenbaum in Hamburg, defeating Hans Moldenhauer in the final.

 In 1930 he was a German Club team champion representing the Rot-Weiss Tennis Club of Berlin, beating fellow hometown club Blau-Weiss eight to one.
 Prenn won both of his doubles matches.
-He failed to win the Berlin international Championships, and subsequently lost to Bill Tilden in the final.
+He was runner-up at the Berlin international Championships, losing to Bill Tilden in the final.
 He also lost the doubles with his Davis Cup teammate Heinrich Kleinschroth to the duo of Tilden and Erik Worm.
 A month later they met again in a match for the Dutch Championships doubles title, although this time they formed a team and won against the Dutch champions Hendrik Timmer and Arthur Diemer Kool.

-In 1931 he won the singles, doubles, and mixed doubles championships of the City of Dresden tournament.
+In 1931, he won the singles, doubles, and mixed doubles championships of the City of Dresden tournament.
 The same year he lost the Berlin International Championships the second time to Roderich Menzel in straight sets, but won the doubles partnering with him.
 He was a runner-up for the Danish Covered Court Championships in 1932, losing to Danish champion Einer Ulrich.
-He received the Reichsmedaille for winning the European Zone of the 1932 International Lawn Tennis Challenge.

-In the Davis Cup from 1928 through 1932, Prenn played 13 matches, winning 17 rubbers and losing 5, compiling a 73% winning record.
+In the Davis Cup from 1928 through 1932, Prenn played 13 matches for Germany, winning 17 rubbers and losing 5, compiling a 73% winning record.
+He received the Reichsmedaille for winning the European Zone of the 1932 International Lawn Tennis Challenge, as the Davis Cup was then officially known.